tyler-paulson/resume/README.md

 **Familiarity with:**
 Ubuntu, Apache, After Effects, Flash, Stripe API, MailChimp / Mandrill API, Vimeo API, and Google Analytics.

+## Volunteer

+05.2008–Present
+**Communication / Technology Coordinator**
+**In Deed And Truth Ministries**
+*Tonj, South Sudan*
+Responsible for the majority of the ministry's communication and technology needs.
+Have traveled to rural South Sudan three times to work directly with the team on the ground.

 ## Education